waste-of-kindergarten/xpython37-v0.1/python/Doc/library/subprocess.rst

       parameter rather than doing it in a *preexec_fn*.
       The *start_new_session* parameter can take the place of a previously common use of *preexec_fn* to call os.setsid() in the child.

-   .. versionchanged:: 3.8

-      The *preexec_fn* parameter is no longer supported in subinterpreters.
-      The use of the parameter in a subinterpreter raises :exc:`RuntimeError`.
-The new restriction may affect applications that are deployed in mod_wsgi, uWSGI, and other embedded environments.

    If *close_fds* is true, all file descriptors except :const:`0`, :const:`1` and :const:`2` will be closed before the child process is executed.
 Otherwise